-Business Honors; Plan II Honors
+Business Honors; Marketing; Plan II

-Canfield Business Honors; Plan II Honors
+Canfield Business Honors Program; Plan II Honors

 What makes your scholar cohort unique?

 We have dubbed ourselves the “tiny but mighty” cohort.
 With only 13 scholars, we were able to form strong bonds almost instantly.
 Our personalities and interests are vastly unique from one another, yet we mesh together perfectly.
 I know this is cheesy to say, but we are family.
 Yessmeen and I are the “moms” of the group, and we are always prepared to remind our kiddos to lather up on sunscreen and bug-spray.
 Yessmeen and I knew the group so well that we were able to create an entire Kahoot game about our fellow scholars to play at a virtual COVID-19 Zoom party together.
 If our strange familial ties are ever called into question, we say we are all cousins.
 Over the past three years, going on four, it has been wonderful to watch my fellow family members grow into the exceptional people they are now.
 I think that is a testament to Texas Exes’s ability to find potential in young high school seniors, then invest in them during them during their college years.
 I could not be prouder to be “related” to my fellow senior scholars.
 It is an honor to be a part of this cohort.